Richard Case Nagell: Biography

+On 17 December 1941, aged 11, he was admitted to the Albany Home for Children, an orphanage.
+His father, Louis, had died during his early childhood, and his mother was listed as "destitute" when she placed him in the care of the institution.
+When he turned 18 and graduated from high school he discharged himself from Albany Home to join the army.

-Nagell entered the US Army in 1948, served in two tours of duty in the Korean War with the 24th Infantry Division where he was awarded three Purple Hearts and was honourably discharged with the rank of Captain in 1959.
-In November 1954 he was the sole survivor of an plane crash that left him with facial injuries.
+Nagell entered the US Army in 1948, served in two tours of duty in the Korean War with the 24th Infantry Division where he was awarded three Purple Hearts and a Bronze Star. and was honourably discharged with the rank of Captain in 1959.
+In November 1954 he was the sole survivor of a plane crash that left him with facial injuries.

-In November of 1958 he married nineteen-year-old Mitsuko Takahashi in Tokyo.
-She petitioned for United States citizenship in December of 1963 in Honolulu and was granted citizenship in May of 1964 while a resident of Los Angeles.
+In November 1958 he married nineteen-year-old Mitsuko Takahashi in Tokyo.
+She petitioned for United States citizenship in December 1963 in Honolulu and was granted citizenship in May 1964 while a resident of Los Angeles.

 Nagell was arrested on September 20, 1963 after he entered the State National Bank in El Paso, Texas and fired two shots into the ceiling of the bank.
 Nagell walked out of the bank after firing his weapon and sat down and waited for the police to arrive.
 He was sentenced in 1964 to ten years in prison, but acquitted after a 1968 retrial.
 According to a 1968 memo from the Central Intelligence Agency, Nagell claimed he had wished to be incarcerated at the time of Kennedy's assassination.
 Nagell claimed in 1969 that before his 1964 arrest, he had been "operating in an undercover role, having become involved in a domestic-inspired plot to assassinate President John F. Kennedy".
-Nagell met with New Orleans District Attorney Jim Garrison in the late 1960s, who at the time was investigating Clay Shaw's possible complicity in the assassination.